 Laparoscopic Sports Hernia Repairs?

-Laparoscopic repair is not usually recommended in sports hernias since most doctors believe that the cause of a sports hernia is a tear in the outer layer of the muscle in the groin (see above).
-Laparoscopic surgery cannot reach those outer layers of muscle, and can only repair the inner layer of muscles.
-We have operated on some patients laparoscopically if their symptoms are focused in the rectus muscles or an MRI shows a rectus muscle injury.
-The rectus muscle can be strengthened via laparoscopic surgery.
+Laparoscopic repair is usually recommended in sports hernias affecting the inguinal floor or rectus muscle since we believe that the cause of this type of sports hernia is a tear in the inner layer of the muscle in the groin (see above).
+Laparoscopic surgery exposes those inner layers of muscle extremely well allowing us to repair the inner layer of muscles.

 Sports hernias are more a diagnosis of exclusion, when all other causes of groin pain are ruled out.
 Since most tests are normal during work up for a sports hernia, they can be very difficult to diagnose.
 Hip pain, strained or pulled muscles, an actual inguinal hernia, are among things which are the most common causes of groin pain.